 - Only a small amount is needed – heavy concealer can go a long way.

 - If there’s a lot redness around the infected area, you might consider using a concealer in two different shades: a yellow-based concealer to neutralize redness and a concealer that matches your skin tone.

-- Dab on the yellow concealer using a disposable makeup sponge.
+- Dab on the yellow concealer using a disposable applicator sponge.
 Start with a small amount and build it up to where it’s starting to fade.
 Don’t use too much, and remember to not re-use that sponge later on.

-- After the yellow concealer has been properly applied, top it with a light brushing of finishing powder.
+- After the yellow concealer has been properly applied, top it with a light brushing of finishing loose powder.
 Pat it lightly to avoid breaking the blister.